Installing SAP NetWeaver Developer Edition on an Ubuntu desktop VM – the non-concise guide

 I used VHD in these examples, other virtual disk formats should also work.
-Allocate at least 5GB of RAM (more is better, but in above example only 8GB RAM on the host so 5 or 6GB is a practical maximum for guest VM to use…if you have a machine with available RAM for guest VM of 4GB or less, it is unlikely you can follow this tutorial using that machine); then give the VM around 100GB of storage space (though e.g. 80GB may be enough).
+Allocate at least 5GB of RAM (6GB or more is better, but in above example only 8GB RAM on the host, so 5 or 6GB is a practical maximum for guest VM to use…if you have a machine with available RAM for guest VM of 4GB or less, it is unlikely you can follow this tutorial using that machine); then give the VM around 100GB of storage space (though e.g. 80GB may be enough).
 When you Power On, you will be asked to specify a boot-disk, we give the path to our Ubuntu .iso file:

 … you need an OS user (in this example, “marmot”; in other examples screenshotted in this blog, the OS user might be called something else, e.g. “dylan” or “murmeister” or whatever); and why not call your computer “vhcalnplci” since rolling your own name can lead you into dark areas of error log messages 🙂

 After installing, a popup asks you to Restart to finish setup… You will be asked to “remove the installation media, and press Enter”, just press Enter and the machine will power off, and hopefully boot up again.